 - The Board of Directors approves the consolidated periodic financial statements and those of Solvay SA (quarterly – consolidated only, semiannual and annual) and all related communications.

 6.5.
 Internal control monitoring

 The Audit Committee is in charge of monitoring the effectiveness of internal control systems.
 It supervises the work of Internal Audit and Risk Management with regard to financial, operational, and compliance monitoring.
 It is kept informed of the scope, programs, and results of the internal audit work, and it verifies that audit recommendations are properly implemented.
 The role and responsibilities of the Audit Committee are further detailed in the Charter.

-The content of internal audit assignments is planned and defined on the basis of a risk analysis; due diligence focuses on the areas perceived as having the highest risks.
+Internal audit assignments are scoped, planned and defined on the basis of a risk analysis; due diligence focuses on the areas perceived as having the highest risks.
 All the consolidated entities within the Group are inspected by Internal Audit at least every three years.
 Internal Audit recommendations are implemented by management.

-- The Ethics and Compliance department coordinates investigations of potential Code of Conduct infringements.
+The Ethics and Compliance department coordinates investigations of potential Code of Business Integrity infringements.